-- Only allow the rear wheel to spin with the front brake applied away from public road traffic if the ABS is switched off. - Do not make any changes to the suspension travel. - Only use spare parts on the brake system which have been approved and recommended by KTM. - Only use tires/wheels approved by KTM with the corresponding speed index. - Maintain specified tire pressure. - Ensure that service work and repairs are performed professionally.
+- Do not make any changes to the suspension travel. - Only use spare parts on the brake system which have been approved and recommended by KTM. - Only use tires/wheels approved by KTM with the corresponding speed index. - Maintain the specified tire pressure. - Ensure that service work and repairs are performed professionally.
 (Your authorized KTM workshop will be glad to help.)